JoshuaCMorgan/rb130/study_questions/rb130_lesson_2_qa.md

 ANSWER:
 - To test, we require the file that we are testing.
 - This syntax specifies the file name Ruby needs, from the current file's directory.
+- This is the relative path to the file.
 - When we make references to the `Car` class, Ruby will know where to look for it.